SysManSquad/sysmansquadblogdev/content/posts/2020-12-08-give-your-adr-a-little-boost-with-status-filter-rules-and-powershell/index.md

                       </p>

                       <p>
-                        To check if anything was wrong, you can take a look at the <strong>statmgr.log</strong>.
+                        To check if anything was wrong, you can take a look at the **statmgr.log**.
 There should be a log line stating that the PowerShell process has been started with the arguments that you have set in the Status Filter Rule.
                       </p><figure class="wp-block-image size-large">

                       ![](statmgr.log_.png)</figure>